ajaiantilal/i7z/README.txt

     A variable (numLogical) was getting overwritten, so moved it to global Seems that flags for optimization were screwing things up, so now no optimization GUI still has -O1 optimization flags

+    BTW why sudden increase from 0.2-1 to 0.21-3.
+There were 3 minor edits in between And then for me 0.21 and 0.2 are just 0.01 apart rather then 19 minor aparts.
+    I realised it too late and the svn was updated so many times that i'll keep it this way this time

 v0.21 (12/Feb/2010)
 - Lots of edits.
 Namely changed the way the number of cores were always fixed at 4